-Support under the Research, Innovation and Digitisation (RID) window shall facilitate and accelerate access to finance for Research and Innovation (R&I) projects, promoters, businesses and other innovative entities and stimulate the digital transformation of businesses, markets and countries in Europe in accordance with Articles 3(2)(b) and 7(1)(b) of the InvestEU Regulation.
-In addition to the InvestEU objective of promoting the competitiveness of the EU economy, the RID window shall seek to strengthen the EU's scientific and technological base with the ultimate aim of delivering on the EU's strategic priorities and provide support the upscaling of innovative companies and the rolling out of technologies to market.
+Support under the Research, Innovation and Digitisation (RID) window shall facilitate and accelerate access to finance for Research and Innovation (R&I) projects, promoters, businesses and other innovative entities and stimulate the digital transformation of businesses, markets and Member States in accordance with Articles 3(2)(b) and 7(1)(b) of the InvestEU Regulation.
+In line with the InvestEU objective of promoting EU’s competitiveness, the RID window will deliver scientific, technological, economic and societal impact by strengthening the EU's scientific and technological base with the ultimate aim of delivering on the EU's strategic priorities and provide support to the upscaling of innovative companies and the rolling out of technologies to the market.

-The eligible areas for financing and investment operations under RID window are listed in Annex II, and in particular include paragraphs 5 and 6 thereof.
-Any other relevant financing and investment operations listed in Annex II and falling under research, innovation and digitisation activities as defined in these guidelines shall be eligible for financing under the RID window.
-This may include research, product development, demonstration, innovation and digitisation activities in the sectors covering energy, energy intensive industry, environment, maritime, transport, health, defence, space and cultural and creative sectors, as well as others.
+The eligible areas for financing and investment operations under RID window are listed in Annex II, and in particular in paragraphs 5 and 6 thereof.
+Any other relevant areas for financing and investment operations listed in Annex II, such as 13a, and falling under research, innovation and digitisation activities shall be eligible for financing under the RID window.
+This may include research, product development, demonstration, and innovation and digitisation activities in the sectors covering energy, energy intensive industry, environment, maritime, transport, health, agro-food, defence, space and cultural and creative sectors, as well as others.
+The eligible areas may be prioritised as described in section 2.3.2.1 of these investment guidelines.

-To ensure flexibility and responsiveness to potential changing market and policy needs, the Commission and the relevant InvestEU governance bodies may prioritise the eligible areas for financing set out in Annex II based on the means described in section 2.3.2.
-Should this prioritisation have implications on the design of general financial products, or thematic financial products or the development of the project pipeline, it will be discussed with the implementing partners and its implications defined in close dialogue with the implementing partners.
-To facilitate and feed this dialogue, the Commission may in particular but not exclusively:

-periodically review the project pipeline provided by implementing partners;

-give guidance on the interpretation of eligibility and prioritization criteria referred to in these guidelines;

-review the performance and scope of the relevant financial products in order to optimize the achievement of the policy priorities referred to in these guidelines.

-The investment scope of the window is research and technology driven innovation, demonstration and digitisation activities.
-The scope should also include financing and investment operations in the field of basic research to actual system, proven in operational environment.
+The investment scope of the window is research, innovation (in particular and technology driven), demonstration and digitisation activities including investments related to launching new products and technologies in the market, which have passed the R&D stage, as well as organisational and process innovation, including new and innovative business models.
+The scope also includes financing and investment operations in the field of fundamental and applied research to actual system, proven in operational environment.

 Research and Development is defined as a systematic work undertaken to increase the stock of knowledge and to devise new applications of available knowledge.
-The activity shall be novel, creative, uncertain, and the method systematic, transferable, and reproducible.
-A technological innovation is the development, demonstration, implementation, commercialisation, and adoption of a product or process (including business model) or service with improved performance characteristics production or delivery methods, which create consumer and/or societal value.
-This may include but is not restricted to research, development and innovation support in eligible areas described in Annex II, paragraphs 5 and 13a.
+The activity shall be novel, creative, uncertain in its outcome, and the method systematic, transferable, and reproducible.
+Innovation refers to product, process and organisational innovation, encompassing the development, demonstration, implementation, commercialisation, and adoption of a new or significantly improved product or process (including business model) or service, which creates consumer and/or societal value.

 Digitisation refers to R&I, demonstration, testing, deployment and adoption of digital technologies and services and to investments, which contribute to the digital transformation of the Union’s enterprises, industries and areas of public interest.
-This may include but is not restricted to eligible areas described in Annex II, paragraph 6.

-Moreover, support under this window may target projects aiming at the avoidance or reduction of greenhouse gas emissions of energy-intensive industries, and of the digital economy, as well as projects using digital technologies and services to achieve the avoidance or reduction of greenhouse gas emissions in other sectors of economy, including but not limited to industry, transport, energy and agriculture.
+Moreover, support under this window will aim to contribute substantially to the European Green Deal, targeting projects with climate and environmental benefits.
+Among others, this window may target projects aiming at the avoidance or reduction of greenhouse gas emissions of energy-intensive industries, and of the digital economy.
+It will target projects using digital technologies and innovative services and solutions to achieve the avoidance or reduction of greenhouse gas emissions in other sectors of economy, including but not limited to industry, transport, energy and agriculture.